miRackModular/ImpromptuModular/README.md

 * **1ms-clock-ignore-on-reset**: A rising edge on the reset inputs repositions all play heads to the start of their respective sequences or songs.
 However, when such a reset also resets the clock module, a rising edge can sometimes be produced on the sequencer's clock input.
 Because of routing delays though other modules (ex.: separate clock dividers), this clock edge can sometimes arrive at the sequencer *after* the reset signal.
 In order to not count this clock as a true clock event, which would effectively skip the first step in the sequencer, all incoming [clock edges are ignored during 1ms after the reset](https://vcvrack.com/manual/VoltageStandards.html#timing) was received.

-* **Gate retriggering on reset**: When resetting a running clock that is driving a sequencer, particularly when the pulse width of the clock is non-negligible in length, pressing the reset while the gate and clock are high can lead to a continuous gate, thereby not triggering a drum module for example.
-Therefore, all gate outputs are forced low during 1ms after reset, to ensure any trigger sensitive targets are effectively triggered.
+* **Gate retriggering on reset**: *New in upcoming version 0.6.14*: When resetting a running clock that is driving a sequencer, particularly when the pulse width of the clock is non-negligible in length, pressing the reset while the gate and clock are high can lead to a continuous gate, thereby not triggering a sound module (drum module for example).
+Therefore, all gate outputs are forced low during 1ms after reset, to ensure any trigger-sensitive targets are effectively triggered.
 In order for this to function properly, the incoming clock pulses should be at least 2ms in duration.

-For sequencers with Run inputs/buttons, when Run is turned on, a sequencer automatically continues playing in the current step position, provided **Reset on Run** is not checked in the right-click menu.
+For sequencers with Run inputs/buttons, when Run is turned on, a sequencer automatically continues playing in the current step position, provided **Reset on Run** is not checked in the right-click menu of the sequencer.